phyletica/bayes-demo/README.md

 Tool for calculating the posterior probability distribution and marginal likelihood of a parameter from a binomial distribution using a beta prior probability distribution.

-Used to compute Figure 1 in:
+Used to compute Figure 1 in
 "Jamie R. Oaks, Kerry A. Cobb, Vladimir N. Minin, and Adam D. Leaché.
 2018.
 Marginal likelihoods in phylogenetics: a review of methods and applications."

 An interactive Javascript implementation is available at [https://kerrycobb.github.io/beta-binomial-web-demo/](https://kerrycobb.github.io/beta-binomial-web-demo/)